SQL Query

 Open and save SQL queries

-To save the current SQL query as a .sql file, click on the Save icon.
-Alternatively, click on the arrow next to it to find the Save As function.
+• Button – Click on the Save query icon.
+Alternatively, click on the arrow to find the Save file functions.

-To open existing .sql files, click on the folder icon.
+To open existing .sql files, click Load query.

 Generate JavaScript, Java, Python, C# and PHP code from SQL queries

-Query Code is a feature available in Studio 3T that converts SQL queries into JavaScript (Node.js), Java (2.x and 3.x driver API), Python, C#, PHP, and the mongo shell language.
+Query Code converts SQL queries into JavaScript (Node.js), Java (2.x, 3.x, and 4.x driver API), Python, C#, PHP, and the MongoDB Shell language.

 To see a SQL query’s equivalent code: